Anish51199/Sentiment-Analysis-/README.md

 # Sentiment-Analysis-
-Sentiment Analysis of a resturant whether it is positive or negative using keras.
+Sentiment Analysis of a restaurant whether it is positive or negative using keras.